aderixon/talktalk/README.md

 * 5th Jan: told to expect update from case manager tomorrow.

 * 6th Jan: Case manager called home line while I was at work and was forcibly referred to my mobile number by partner (after suggesting that we call back).
+Said installation was delayed as Openreach hadn't been able to complete it.
 Expected Openreach work to complete on 14th Jan but would call with update on 11th.
-Repeatedly said, "do not be worried" when told this delay was unacceptable.
+Repeatedly said, "do not be worried" when told this delay was unacceptable and pressed for a firm delivery date.

 * 8th Jan: Internet service resumed at 4pm without notice but router showing ADSL\_g.dmt connection only with 8Mbps line speed (~3Mbps actual).